NoriginMedia/nannoq-auth/README.md

 # Nannoq Auth

-nannoq-auth is a collection of classes for managing JWT's on a vertx environment.
+nannoq-auth is a collection of classes for managing JWT based authentication and authorization on a vertx environment.

 ### Prerequisites